DevPelz/Staking/PRD.md

 - Users can only withdraw after 7 days
   - checks
     - check that the msg.sender has rewards to claim
-    - check that the withdrawal time is met
+    - check that the withdrawal time is metb
   - transfer the tokens plus rewards back to the user